|Best wired||Corsair Sabre RGB Pro Champion Series||Check Price||

 The Sabre RGB Pro Champion Series also features “Hyperpolling,” which increases the polling rate above the standard 1,000Hz.
 Raising the polling rate, particularly to the potentially useful 8,000Hz, requires more computing power than merely using a mouse, which is an odd issue to consider.
 Other companies have managed to offer 8,000Hz polling without a CPU hit, so this is, in fact, a “budget” version of better polling.
 That said, it’s also the only mouse under $50 that offers it, so it’s not all bad.
 More importantly, the Sabre RGB Pro Champion Series is still a great mouse even with Hyperpolling turned off, especially within its price range.

-Best cheap wireless gaming mouse: Corsair Harpoon RGB wireless
+Best wireless: Corsair Harpoon RGB wireless

 Why it made the cut: The Harpoon RGB Wireless’ low latency, long rechargeable battery life, and ergonomic frame are surprising for a compact wireless gaming mouse that only costs $50.

 - Dimensions: 2.67 inches x 4.56 inches x 1.77 inches (WDH)

 - Weight: 3.65 ounces (without charging cable)

 - Connection: 2.4GHz wireless USB; Bluetooth 5.0; Wired USB

 |Great battery life|